ucldc/ingest_deploy/update_beanstalk_index/README.md

 ## Step 6
 Check the new environments URL for the proper search results:

-* Run
+* Run the following, to confirm the URL that is associated with the environment:
 ```shell
 ~/code/ingest_deploy/update_beanstalk_index/cname_for_env.sh <environment name>
 ```
-This will tell you what URL the environment is associated with.

 * You can check that the URL is up by running:
 ```shell